|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Key point: CAS numbers identify the chemical, but not its concentration or specific mixture.
 For example, hydrogen chloride (HCl) has the CAS number 7647-01-0.
 That CAS number will appear on containers of anhydrous hydrogen chloride, a 20% solution of HCl in water, and a 2.0 molar solution of HCl in diethyl ether.

-Prior to the implementation of the GHS (Globally Harmonized System of Classification and Labeling of Chemicals) in the US, the CAS number was not required information on an MSDS.
-Effective June 1, 2015 OSHA required that manufacturers and importers ship SDS's in the 16-part standardized GHS format that includes CAS numbers as a required element.
+Prior to the implementation of the GHS (Globally Harmonized System of Classification and Labeling of Chemicals) in the US, the CAS number was not required information on Safety Data Sheets.
+Effective June 1, 2015 OSHA required that manufacturers and importers ship SDS's in the 16-part standardized GHS format that includes CAS numbers as a required element in Section 3 of the sheet.
 Distributors had until Dec 1, 2015 to use up their existing inventory with the old MSDS and labels.

 Filing chemicals by CAS number is one way to avoid the problem of finding an SDS by name ("did I file that under dichloromethane or methylene chloride??").
 Even if you have a computerized system you should include a field for CAS number because chemical names are often misspelled by non-chemists and spelling checkers do not handle technical terms very well.
 For more on chemical naming, see the IUPAC entry.